SamuelePignone/cplusplus-boilerplate-generator/README.md

 # cplusplus-boilerplate-generator
-Boilerplate generator for C++ with main, header and  auxiliaries files.
+c++ boilerplate generator with main, header and  auxiliaries files.

 To use it, simply go (once downloaded) to the folder with a terminal and run the command: